 Answer: Hi, Bradley.
-Dihydrotestosterone (DHT) is perhaps best known as the main culprit of Male Pattern Hair Loss, which can start to develop in men with a genetic predisposition, any time following puberty.
+Dihydrotestosterone (DHT) is perhaps best known as the main culprit of Male Pattern Hair Loss, which can start to develop in men with a genetic predisposition any time following puberty.
 This affects the hairs on the top of the scalp – from crown to hairline and temples – only.

 DHT does not shrink body or facial hair such as the moustache or beard.
-In fact, bodily hair is actually dependent on DHT as it causes hair growth on the body during puberty.
+In fact, bodily hair is actually dependent on DHT during puberty as it causes hair growth on the body.

 Thinning of the beard may be due to hormonal issues or thyroid problems; it is often temporary.
-This is where medical investigation is necessary however, if the beard area is naturally thin then there is not much that can be done unless you opt for a beard transplant.
+This is where medical investigation is necessary, however, if the beard area is naturally thin then there is not much that can be done unless you opt for a beard transplant.
 Also, if there is patchy hair loss from the beard, especially if the bald patches are rounded in shape, this could be a sign of the autoimmune disorder alopecia barbae.

-We only deal with scalp-related hair loss here at Belgravia so we would recommend you speak to your GP about this.
-They will be able to carry out or refer you for any necessary tests and help you to find a solution.
+We only deal with scalp-related hair loss here at Belgravia so we would recommend you speak to your GP or dermatologist about this issue.
+They should be able to carry out, or refer you, for any necessary tests and help you to find a solution.